-Breastfeeding is very good for babies, but a recent report released by the American Academy of Pediatrics has recommended that breastfeeding babies be given vitamin D supplements to prevent them from developing rickets or vitamin D deficiency.
+Breastfeeding is very good for babies, but a 2003 report released by the American Academy of Pediatrics has recommended that breastfeeding babies be given vitamin D supplements to prevent them from developing rickets or vitamin D deficiency.
 Other kids might need vitamin D supplements, too, depending upon how much milk they drink and their exposure to sunlight.

 Rickets is a bone disorder caused by low levels of vitamin D in the body.
 Vitamin D helps to control the levels of calcium and phosphate in the bones — the important minerals that give bones their strength.
 Low levels of vitamin D lead to a loss of calcium and phosphate from the bones, causing bones to grow softer and weaker over time.
 Rickets is most likely to occur during periods when children’s bones grow rapidly, and is most often found in children 3 months to 18 months of age.